A Primer On Organic Reactions

 Think about that as you look at this list of seven factors that stabilize negative charge.

 Electronegativity is a rough measure how effectively the positively charged nucleus of an atom can “pull” electrons toward it.
 (Opposite charges attract.)
 Electronegativity increases as we go across the periodic table.
 So if you compare the anions going from C , N, O to F across the periodic table, the stability of the negative charge will increase.
+This is also reflected in acidity values.

 Down the periodic table, it’s a little more helpful to think “dispersal of charge is good!” rather than “opposite charges attract”.
 Compare fluorine and iodine.
 The size of the fluorine ion (radius: 119 pm) is much smaller than iodine (radius: 206 pm).
 However, they both have a charge of negative 1.

 Along the same lines, a negative charge that is adjacent to one or more Pi bonds can disperse its negative charge over multiple atoms.
 We describe this phenomenon as “resonance”.
 So in the example below, the negatively charged alkane on the left is much less stable than the adjacent negatively charged species, where the negative charge can be dispersed over multiple carbons through resonance.
+This is another example of how reducing charge density (or spreading it out) is a stabilizing influence.

 Seven factors?!!!
 So how do we know which is most important?
 That’s a great question!
 These trends can interact with each other in unpredictable ways, and it’s hard to judge which is most important.